 As the Political Science and Peace Studies Librarian, Mark Robison works with students and faculty in the Department of Political Science, the Kroc Institute for International Peace Studies, the Keough School of Global Affairs, and elsewhere on campus, to support their research.
 To connect these students and faculty to the information they need, Mark provides research consultations and delivers library instruction sessions.
 Mark is responsible for the development and management of the political science collection.
 He also serves as one of three Scholarly Resource Assessment Librarians.
 His research interests include student outreach, transfer student success, and "libraries of things."

-Julia Schneider is Scholarly Resources and Assessment Librarian for Arts and Humanities, in addition to being the subject specialist for Medieval Studies and Interim Subject Specialist for Western European History.
+Julia Schneider is Scholarly Resources and Assessment Librarian for Arts, Humanities, and Architecture.
+She is also the Subject Specialist for Medieval Studies and subject liaison for German Language and Literature..
 She received a PhD from Notre Dame's Medieval Institute with concentrations in liturgy, theology, and intellectual history, as well as a master's degree in historical theology from St. Louis University.
 She received her Master of Library and Information Science degree with a concentration in Rare Books Librarianship at the University of Illinois.
-Her subject coverage includes most historical disciplines used in the study of the Middle Ages globally (from approximately 400 CE - 1517 CE), and all of Western European History from the 16th to 21st centuries.
+Her subject coverage includes most historical disciplines used in the study of the Middle Ages globally (from approximately 400 CE - 1517 CE), in addition to all aspects of German Language Studies from the Middle Ages to the present time. .